Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 4.4 Advertising and Funding

-Some Djowda components may include non-intrusive ads to fund ongoing open-source and non-profit development.
+Funding Transparency: Some Djowda components may include non-intrusive ads.
+We use advertising only as a necessary means to fund the platform's public infrastructure (e.g., servers, maintenance) and keep the core service free for all users, especially those who cannot pay.

 When active:

 Ads are delivered via trusted networks (e.g., Google AdMob) with explicit user consent.